When it comes to improving product adoption, one of the most effective tools at your disposal is the product onboarding checklist.

 Giving your users a quick win helps provide them with the motivation they need to carry on working through your user onboarding checklist.

-Tip #6: Use The Right Words On Your Onboarding Checklist
+Tip #6: Use The Right Words On Your Product Onboarding Checklist

 The copy you use on your user onboarding checklist is one of the most important aspects to consider.